HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * a Canadian National Productivity issue with Identity implications. (https://debategraph.org/Stream.aspx?nid=596285&vt=bubble&dc=focus)
 * Note that Subjects are legal "co-owner"(s) of Personal Information about them.
 * expand this into a collaborative project ( e.g. ClaimMyHome )
+* expound the need for EnduringLinks to alleviate Matching problems
 * Discuss various Use Cases.
 Eventually these should be posted to LinkedIn.
 * GPS = latitude + Longitude, as opposed to (proprietary, per CPC) Postal Code.